© 2011-2018 by Zack Smith. All rights reserved.

 puts your current MAC address into the URL that it sends to a server.

-Furthermore if an alliance of retail companies were to share this information among themselves, they could track your movements throughout the day based on what businesses you go near.
-You don't even have to enter a business: The Wifi signal travels outside the store.
+Image if an alliance of retail companies were to share your information among themselves i.e. name and MAC address.
+They could track your movements throughout the day based on what businesses you go to.
+If they have your device's Bluetooth MAC address, all the worse.
+You don't even have to enter a business: The phone's Wifi and BLE signals travel beyond stores.
 You could drive past a business and still be identified.

 If any of that makes you uncomfortable or creeps you out, you can change your Mac's Wifi MAC address like so: